 Latex mattresses also require minimal maintenance.
 Like memory foam mattresses, latex mattresses do not need to be flipped but can benefit from occasional rotation.
 This helps distribute the wear evenly and prolongs the mattress’s lifespan.

-This image is property of sleepopolis.com.
+This image is the property of sleepopolis.com.